Skip to main content

 • Play

 Different types of play can support children’s development in different ways.
-Play can help children to develop a range of skills and strategies such as focussing attention, curiosity, and creativity.
+Play can help children to develop a range of skills and strategies such as focusing attention, curiosity, and creativity.
 Play can help children learn about themselves and other people, and practice and develop their social interactions.
+For example, in construction play, children might practice focusing their attention and persisting to achieve a goal.
+In pretend play, children collaborate to create a shared imaginary world and can act out a variety of emotions and characters in a way that supports their understanding of the social world.
+When adults join in children’s play it can help them feel loved and can support connections.

 • Creativity, art, and music